Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 In other words, to be cloud compliant, your organization’s cloud computing services must follow all requirements, including:

-• Industry standards like the Payment Card Industry Data Security Standard (PCI DSS)
+• Industry standards like the Payment Card Industry Data Security Standard (PCI DSS) and the Health Insurance Portability and Accountability Act (HIPAA) for healthcare organizations

 • Laws like the EU’s General Data Protection Regulation (GDPR)